-Reading Quizzes (5 dates: 4 count for marks) weekly 20% D2L posts & In-class discussion weekly 15% Midterm (short film analysis, in-class) Week 8, March 7 th 25% Final Essay Week 13, April 11 th 40%
+Reading Quizzes (5 dates: 4 count for marks) weekly 20% D2L posts & In-class discussion weekly 20% Midterm (short film + critical analysis, in-class) Week 7, March 2 nd 20% Final Essay Week 13, Apr.
+13 th 40%

-(A paper that deploys the available scholarly literature and performs film-textual analysis, 1500 words in length, on one of the central films or issues of the course.
-Detailed instructions for the successful completion of this essay will be distributed in Week 10, by March 21st.
-Topics should be approved in advance by the instructor.)
+(A paper that deploys the available scholarly literature and performs film-textual analysis, 2500 words in length, on one of the central films or issues of the course.
+Detailed instructions for the successful completion of this essay will be distributed in Week 10, by March 23rd.)

-\ The Reading Quizzes, listed above, are designed to confirm your familiarity with the weekly readings.
+The Reading Quizzes, listed above, are designed to confirm your familiarity with the weekly readings.
 As such, they will not be scheduled in advance but rather will happen on 5 separate occasions throughout the semester, usually during the lecture period.
-Potential quiz dates are as follows: January 17, 24, 31; February 7, 14, 28; March 7, 14, 21, 28; April 4, 11.
-Please note that Reading Quizzes cannot be re- scheduled or 'made-up' unless there is a documented illness; if you miss a quiz, the marks are forfeited.
+Reading Quizzes cannot be re-scheduled or 'made-up' unless there is a documented illness; if you miss a quiz, the marks are forfeited.
 Only 4 out of 5 quizzes will count for marks, however: so, you can miss one, or discount one.
 Come to class prepared!